 Without an integrated online brand protection strategy – one that looks at your online platform as individual segments – you are missing important factors that will help to protect your brand effectively.

 Some infringers definitely deserve credit.
 One could say that they are outstanding marketing experts.
 Counterfeiters know how to reach a target group.
 They have a wide presence on all conceivable social media platforms and marketplaces.
 They successfully maintain blogs and comment in forums.
 They have extensive email campaigns that reach thousands of people.
-They are search engine optimisation masters and their web shops have professional high page rankings.
+They are search engine optimization masters and their web shops have professional high page rankings.
 Nevertheless, the most important aspect of their marketing is pricing.
 Overall, infringers are hard to beat.
 To tackle these often highly professional and skilled frauds successfully, companies must redefine their online brand protection approaches.
 Attacking the problem in a one-dimensional way is no longer sufficient.

 An effective strategy starts with the realization that when it comes to counterfeiting and piracy, the Internet must be divided into four different segments – social media profiles, domain and web shops, online marketplace sellers and search engines.
 Each segment should have its own unique strategy to monitor and stop damaging offers.
 By connecting the dots between the four different segments, you can get an overview of all activities.
 This makes it easier to focus on the sellers that are most damaging.
 With an overview of what is happening online, it becomes possible to prioritize and immediately initiate the actions necessary to take down and stop the complete sales channel.